OutSystems/docs-support/src/error/inbl/inbl-api-00070.md

 ---
-summary:
+summary: There was an error contacting an internal service.
 tags:
-en_title: OS-INBL-API-00070
 ---

-# OS-INBL-API-00070 - There was an error contacting an internal service.
+# OS-INBL-API-00070

 ## Error message